MossabTN/quarkus-oidc-keycloak/README.md

 npm install
 npm start
 ```
+You should be able to access your angular app at http://localhost:4200.

 ![test](users.png)

 This command will leave Angular app running in the foreground listening on port 4200.